 - Bayshore Property (Segment 1 South of tunnels) The parties have reached final agreement on price and construction is underway using permits issued by the owner, pending completion of the transaction.
-The JPB reports that it has received only minor comments and will be requesting the FTA's concurrence on the transaction in the near future. - The JPB's real estate department continues to assist Comcast in completing its remaining relocations. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests.
+The JPB reports that it has addressed the owner's comments and provided copies for the owner's review.
+The JPB will be requesting the FTA's concurrence on the transaction in the near future. - The JPB's real estate department continues to assist Comcast in completing its remaining relocations. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests.